Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 sea serpent

-by the most famous monster, which had a snake body, is Ermungandr - a mythical Scandinavian creature.
+The most famous monster, which had a snake body, is Jörmungand - a mythical Scandinavian creature.
 He is considered the middle son of Loki and Angrboda.
-The serpent was huge size, and he was able to encircle the Earth and cling to his own tail, for which he was called the "World Serpent".
-There are three myths about sea monsters that describe the meeting of Thor and Jermungandr.
+There was a serpent huge size, and he was able to encircle the Earth and cling to his own tail, for which they began to call him the “World Serpent.”
+There are three myths about sea monsters that describe the meeting of Thor and Jörmungandr.

-1. The first time Thor met a snake in the form of a giant cat, and he was given the task of lifting it.
-He only managed to get the animal to raise one paw.
+1. Thor first met the serpent in the form of a giant cat, and he was given the task of raising it.
+He only succeeded in making the animal raise one paw.

 3. It is believed that their last meeting will take place on the day when the world ends and all sea monsters come to the surface.
-Yermungandr will poison the sky, for which Thor will cut off his head, but the stream of poison will kill him.
+Jörmungandr will poison the sky, for which Thor will cut off his head, but the flow of poison will kill him.

 sea serpent